NYS: Exceptions to Reporting Requirements

 New York State workers’ comp has specific billing and reporting requirements — but every rule has its exceptions.

 As explained in a previous article, the Workers’ Compensation Board (WCB) requires providers to include a narrative report with each bill substantiating the charges.
-Previously, the WCB stressed the importance of three critical elements of the narrative report, failure to include which may result in non-payment:
+Previously, the WCB stressed the importance of three critical elements of the report, failure to include which may result in non-payment:

 1. The injured workers’ temporary impairment percentage